 In 1999, TRU began as a handful of people outraged by the Detroit region's poor transit service and lack of leadership working to improve it.
 Some saw the connection between poor transit and Detroit's economic struggles.
-Others were concerned about the health impacts of air pollution from so many cars and trucks.
+Others were angry about the health impacts of air pollution from so many cars and trucks.
 Still others just wanted their bus to show up on time.

-By 2001, TRU became an official 501(c)(3) nonprofit organization dedicated to improving bus service, breaking down the barriers to real rapid transit, and advocating for smart investments in transportation.
-Over the next fifteen years, we successfully:
+In 2001, TRU became an official 501(c)(3) nonprofit organization dedicated to improving bus service, breaking down the barriers to real rapid transit, and advocating for smart investments in transportation.
+Over the years, we successfully:

-- Blocked the expansion of I-375 further onto the riverfront, a wasteful boundoggle which would have made impossible the resurgence of the Riverfront as the attractive pedestrian destination it is today; - Assisted in ensuring overwhelming voter support for each SMART millage renewal and persuading communities like Farmington Hills to remain in
+- Blocked the expansion of I-375 further onto the riverfront, a wasteful boondoggle which would have made impossible the resurgence of the Riverfront as the attractive pedestrian destination it is today; - Ensured major voter support for each SMART millage renewal and kept communities like Macomb County and Farmington Hills in the SMART system; and - Ensured despite bankruptcy that Detroit leaders recognized the importance of reliable bus service as an essential city service that could not be eliminated.

-SMART; and

-• Ensured throughout bankruptcy that Detroit leaders recognized the importance of reliable bus service as an essential city service that could not be eliminated.

-Most importantly, we led a transformation in public opinion on the importance of public transit in greater Detroit.
-When we began, many people didn't think we even needed transit in the Motor City, or thought it was impossible here.
-Years of consistent outreach and education through presentations, events, media coverage, and more convinced people that quality transit is essential for this region to thrive.
+Most importantly, we led a transformation in public opinion to recognize that transit is essential, even in the Motor City.
+Years of consistent outreach and education through presentations, events, media coverage, and more convinced people that quality transit will enable this region to thrive.
 Now questions focus on how and when the region will improve transit, not whether or if.